Staenberg Camping Chavurah

 Staenberg Teen Chavurah

 With gracious support from the Staenberg Family Foundation, we are excited to continue the SLBC Teen Chavurah this year!
-Led by Naomi Less and Jacob Spike Kraus, the goal of the SLBC Teen Chavurah is to build strong, vibrant, future leaders of the Jewish world.
+Led by Jacob Spike Kraus, the goal of the SLBC Teen Chavurah is to build strong, vibrant, future leaders of the Jewish world.
 The teen chavurah teaches participants about the many tools they can access to create powerful, interactive Jewish connections.
 Teen participants expand their leadership abilities, taking presentation and songleading skills to an entirely new level.
 Music is an amazing vehicle for teens, but most SLBC teen participants are not musicians or singers.
 The chavurah focuses primarily on general leadership skills, using music as a powerful bonding agent.
 You do NOT need to play an instrument to take part in the SLBC Teen Chavurah.

 SLBC national and regional conferences provide teens with leadership and presentation skills that can greatly benefit their school, spiritual, and personal lives: